The Simpsons house: Design

 The Simpsons house is shown as a light pink or light brown two-story detached house with an attached garage, basement, and loft.
 A suburban tract house, the building is at least 50 ft wide.
 The arched front door leads directly into the foyer where an arch to the left leads to the sitting room, and one to the right leads into the dining room.
+In some episodes, such as "Opposites A-Frack", there is a half bathroom in the foyer.
 There is also a small cupboard and stairs to the second floor.
 The sitting room and the dining room both feature bay windows.
 At the back of the house is the living room and the kitchen.
 Towards the house's rear are stairs to the basement, which are replaced by a closet in some episodes.
 Though rarely seen, there is also a hallway off the kitchen leading to a recreation room.

 The second story of the house features Marge and Homer's bedroom (with an ensuite bathroom), Bart's bedroom, Lisa's bedroom, Maggie's bedroom, and a bathroom.
 On the landing, there is a hatch that leads to the attic.

 The backyard of the house is surrounded by a wooden picket fence and a low box hedge.
 It features a patio and Bart's treehouse, from which the "Treehouse of Horror" Halloween specials take their name.
 Occasionally, there is a hammock tied to two trees near the fence that borders Ned Flanders's backyard.

 The house floor plan used by writers in the 1990s was shared by former Simpsons writer Josh Weinstein.

-742 Evergreen Terrace was also revealed as the house that the criminal "Snake" was living in, right next to Reverend Lovejoy in "Homer's Triple Bypass". there was also the episode "New Kid on the Block" in which Bart prank calls Moe only to reveal he is "Jimbo Jones and i live at 1094 Evergreen Terrace." to which Moe shows up at the Simpson house hold in order to 'Kill' Jimbo.
+The most commonly used address for the Simpsons' house is 742 Evergreen Terrace, however other addresses have been provided.
+Episodes "Blood Feud" and "Bart the Lover" give the address as 94 Evergreen Terrace, "Mr. Lisa Goes to Washington" gives it as 59 Evergreen Terrace, "Homer the Vigilante" as 723 Evergreen Terrace, "New Kid On the Block" as 1094 Evergreen Terrace, and "Kamp Krusty" as 430 Spalding Way (theorised to be a reference to actor and playwright Spalding Gray).